Private DNS

 2. Click on Private DNS.

-If your Private DNS Server(s) supports DoT you'll need to turn the DNS over TLS on (otherwise your requests will be sent over HTTPS).
+If your Private DNS Server(s) supports DoT, from the Port list, select Over TLS (otherwise your requests will be sent over HTTPS).

 4. Enter the IP address of each one of your DNS servers.
 You can enter up to four different IP addresses.